Mindfulness Series Introduction

-Hello, and welcome to my online Mindfulness Meditation course!
-I’m so glad to be able to offer this course now, when the practical benefits of mindfulness meditation are more valuable than ever.
+Hello, and welcome to my online Mindfulness Meditation series!
+I’m so glad to be able to offer these sessions now, when the practical benefits of mindfulness meditation are more valuable than ever.
 The timing really is perfect!
 It is my hope that you will experience mindfulness meditation as a refuge in the storm and that your meditation practice will bear lifelong fruits.

-The first four classes will focus on building foundational awareness skills that will serve you in any and every situation: finding anchors to the present moment and developing balanced awareness of thoughts & emotions.
-Then we will apply and deepen these skills through the heart practice of lovingkindness (which is the secret sauce of mindfulness).
-By the end, you will understand how everything fits together.
+This course will focus on building foundational awareness skills that will serve you in any and every situation: finding anchors to the present moment and developing balanced awareness of thoughts & emotions.
+We also will apply and deepen these skills through the heart practice of lovingkindness (which is the secret sauce of mindfulness).
+By the end, you will understand how these two wings of mindfulness fit together.

 I aim to provide just the right amount of information and support to help you establish/sustain/deepen a formal mindfulness meditation practice.
 Each class will begin with a brief, guided meditation and will include: an instructional talk, a longer guided practice related to the week’s topic, and opportunity for discussion/Q&A.

 After each class, I will give you questions to reflect on and links to guided meditation practices and other resources to deepen your practice.
 Please don’t feel obligated to do all the “assignments”.
 I offer them for you to engage with your meditation practice at whatever level works for you.
-Please, especially during this time of such upheaval, don’t pressure yourself to do too much.
+Please don’t pressure yourself to do too much.
 There is great value in keeping things simple.

 How to Prepare for Our Class Sessions